feathersjs/docs/getting-started/creating.md

 </script>
 ```

 Open the console, then go to [localhost:3030](http://localhost:3030) and you will see the new message.
-Those events also work for REST calls, for example, with the page open, running
+Those events also work for REST calls, for example, with the page open, running the command below will also log the new message on the console in the browser.

 ```
 $ curl 'http://localhost:3030/messages/' -H 'Content-Type: application/json' --data-binary '{ "text": "Hello again!" }'
 ```

-Will also log the new message on the console in the browser.
 This is basically how Feathers does real-time and you can learn more about it in the [Real-Time chapter](../real-time/readme.md).

 ## What's next?